-Now, I mostly find myself reading contemporary literary fiction, short stories, fantasy, poetry, essay collections, nature writing, memoirs, and graphic novels.
-Some of my favourite authors include Ocean Vuong, Elena Ferrante, N.K.
+Now, I mostly find myself reading contemporary literary fiction, sci-fi & fantasy, short stories, poetry, essay collections, nature writing, memoirs, and graphic novels.
+Some of my favourite authors include Ocean Vuong, Elena Ferrante, Mary Oliver, Anne Carson, N.K.
 Jemisin, Carmen Maria Machado, Joshua Whitehead, and Eden Robinson to name a few.

 My writing can also be found in Quill & Quire and Shameless Magazine, the latter being one that I am also a volunteer blog editor for!

 Hello, I’m Shaye and I’m just starting my journey at WPL in Information Services.
 My love of stories and books began at a very early age when my parents would recite Aesop’s Fables.
 Stories I love to this day.